-To avail the scheme’s benefits, individuals must meet the Kisan Vikas Patra 2019 eligibility criteria mentioned below –
+To avail the scheme’s benefits, individuals must meet the Kisan Vikas Patra 2021 eligibility criteria mentioned below –

 The list mentioned below offers a brief idea about the same –

-Eligible individuals can avail the scheme Kisan Vikas Patra in 2019 by offering the required documents.
+Eligible individuals can avail the scheme Kisan Vikas Patra in 2022 by offering the required documents.

 Here is a list of documents that are deemed necessary for the same –

-On providing these documents mentioned above, applicants would be offered with a KVP certificate.
+On providing these documents mentioned above, applicants would be offered a KVP certificate.
 In the event of loss or damage of Indira Vikas Patra or Kisan Vikas Patra certification, individuals can apply for a copy of the same.
 Such an application can be made through the institution where the certification was availed in the first instance.

+Individuals can withdraw their proceeds either on maturity or before maturity.
 If an individual opts to withdraw their investment sum within a year of purchase, they will not accrue any interest on it.
 Moreover, they would incur a penalty for it.

 Certificate holders, whether single or joint, can make a nomination by filling out Form C at the time of purchase.
 You may nominate anyone so that the nominee will be eligible for the certificate’s benefits in the case of the death of the sole holder or both joint holders.

 If the nomination is not made at the time of purchase, the single holder, joint holders, or surviving joint holder can make a nomination at any time after the certificate is purchased but before it matures by completing the duly completed Form C. Submit it to the postal or bank person who registered the certificate.